vaadin/base-starter-flow-portlet/README.md

 ## Notes about the project

 Vaadin 14+ portlet support feature is still under development and changes to both the API and this starter project are possible.
-For example, `MyComponentContentExporter` is currently a workaround and the requirement for implementing a `WebComponentExporter` should fade away in the future.